nhsx/skunkworks-synthetic-data/README.md

 To run the Pycox SUPPORT example, once you have activated your virtual environment and installed the requirements, you call the following in command line or Powershell:
 `kedro run --pipeline support_demo_pipeline`

+Once this has run, the synthetic data will be saved in `data/07_model_output` and it will be named according to the size of input data used.
+Three reports will be saved in `data/08_reporting`:
+- `data_checks.html` - this contains all of the comparison metrics between the two data sets
+- `real_data_profile.html` - this contains the Pandas-Profiling report for the real input data
+- `synthetic_data_profile.html` - this contains the Pandas-Profiling report for the synthetic input data

 ### Visualising pipelines